armory/documentation/_spinnaker/kubernetes_deployments.md

 Let's see how we deploy with our new configuration:
 ![image](/assets/images/rollingupdate-0.gif)

-We keep 4 pods running throughout the deployment and never more than 5 pods (4 pods + 25%) existing at any given time.
+We keep 4 pods running throughout the deployment and never more than 5 non *Terminating* pods (4 pods + 25%) existing at any given time.